jhanio/jhanio/README.md

 - Detailed documentation of issues and resolutions

 ### 🔄 Escalation & Collaboration
-- Escalation to Tier 2/3 and external vendors
+- Escalation to Tier 2/3 and vendors
 - Cross-team collaboration for issue resolution
-- Structured and clear escalation documentation
+- Structured escalation documentation

 ### 🎓 End-User Support
 - User guidance and basic technical training